-Investors of CIM Real Estate Finance Trust, formerly known as Cole Credit Property Trust IV, should know that Haselkorn & Thibaut (InvestmentFraudLawyers.com) have started an investigation.
-This non-traded REIT is supposedly planning to reposition its portfolio into commercial mortgage loans and is intending to sell off shopping center assets to do so.
+Investors of CIM Real Estate Finance Trust, formerly known as Cole Credit Property Trust IV, should know that Haselkorn & Thibaut (InvestmentFraudLawyers.com) have started an investigation into alleged improper sales of the investment to investors.
+This non-traded REIT is allegedly planning to reposition its portfolio into commercial mortgage loans and intends to sell off shopping center assets to do so.

 CIM Real Estate Finance Trust Suitability and Supervision Issues